120 Best One-on-One Meeting Questions for Employees to Ask in 2025

 • You will drive the conversation and ensure you share your questions without hesitation

-To substantially improve collaboration and efficiency in one-on-one meetings, suggest to your employee using voice recorders or screen recorders.
+To substantially improve collaboration and efficiency in one-on-one meetings, suggest to your employees using voice recorders or screen recorders.
 Screen recording makes it possible for participants to review important points and serves as a great resource for follow-up actions, increasing the effect of the meeting.

 3. Keep it professional and polite